ZhiXuan1234/TSW6223_Project-Solution-2/README.md

 The system is implemented as a semantic web-based prototype using:

-- **XML** as the structured data layer
+* **XML** as the structured data layer
-- **XSD** as the XML validation layer
+* **XSD** as the XML validation layer
-- **RDF/RDFS** as the semantic representation layer
+* **RDF/RDFS** as the semantic representation layer
-- **SPARQL** as the semantic query layer
+* **SPARQL** as the semantic query layer
-- **Python** as the implementation language
+* **Python** as the implementation language
-- **Flask** as the modern web dashboard framework
+* **Flask** as the modern web dashboard framework
-- **Tkinter GUI** as the legacy user interaction interface
+* **Tkinter** as the legacy popup GUI framework

 A student selects a target career and enters their current skills.
-The system then analyses the student's skills against the required skills of the selected career.
+The system then analyses the student’s skills against the required skills of the selected career.
 The output includes matched skills, missing skills, missing skill priority, career readiness score, recommended courses, prerequisite skills, and alternative career suggestions.

-The application provides **two interfaces** to choose from:
+The project includes three versions of the Skill Gap Analyzer interface.
+These versions use the same main semantic analysis concept, but they present the output in different ways.

-1. **Modern Web Dashboard** (`py web_app.py`) — A responsive Flask-based web interface with interactive skill tags, animated readiness scores, and a visual results dashboard.
-Accessed via a web browser at `http://localhost:5000`.
+1. **Modern Web Dashboard** (`py web_app.py`)
+   A responsive Flask-based web interface with interactive skill tags, animated readiness scores, priority-grouped missing skills, recommended learning paths, and alternative career cards.
+It is accessed through a browser at `http://localhost:5000`.

-2. **Legacy GUI Application** (`py main.py`) — The original Tkinter popup window that runs after XML validation and RDF/RDFS conversion in the terminal.
+2. **Legacy GUI Application** (`py main.py`)
+   The original Tkinter popup window version.
+When `py main.py` is executed, the system validates the XML file, regenerates the RDF/RDFS Turtle file, runs SPARQL test queries, and then launches `gui_app.py`.

+3. **Terminal-Based Analyzer** (`py skill_gap_analysis.py`)
+   A command-line version of the same SPARQL-powered skill gap analyzer.
+This version is kept as a backup and testing-friendly interface.

+Although these three versions use different interfaces, they perform the same core analysis purpose.
+They retrieve career and skill relationships from the RDF graph using SPARQL, normalise user skill input using XML aliases, compare the user’s skills with selected career requirements, calculate a readiness score, recommend courses for missing skills, and suggest alternative career paths.

 ---

 ## 2. Problem Addressed

 Students often struggle to choose suitable courses and career paths because they may not clearly understand the relationship between their current skills, course learning outcomes, and career requirements.
-A normal course list does not clearly show which skills are needed for a particular career or which courses can help close a skill gap.
+A normal career or course list does not clearly show which skills are needed for a particular career, which skills the student already has, which skills are missing, or which courses can help close the skill gap.

 This solution addresses the problem by structuring career, skill, and course data in a machine-readable format and using semantic web technologies to represent and query the relationships between them.

+The system supports skill-based career guidance by:

+* comparing student skills with selected career requirements
+* identifying matched and missing skills
+* grouping missing skills by priority
+* calculating a career readiness score
+* recommending courses for missing skills
+* showing prerequisite skills for recommended courses
+* suggesting alternative careers based on the student’s current skills

 ---